Facebook Album Refresh button

 3. The facebook module has a combobox with a list of existing facebook albums, but there is obviously no possibility to refresh this list.
 A refresh button should be added near the combobox.

-#1 Updated by Pascal de Bruijn almost 7 years ago
+#1 Updated by Pascal de Bruijn about 7 years ago

 1. I can reproduce that our uploads are being limited to 960x, and we should probably look into HQ upload possiblities in the future.
 However high quality uploads also do limit the resolution (2048x IIRC), but it would still be a significant improvement.